cakephp/docs/en/views.rst

 code will be placed.

 ``$title_for_layout`` contains the page title.
-This variable is generated automatically, but you can override it by setting it in you controller/view.
+This variable is generated automatically, but you can override it by setting it in your controller/view.

 To set the title for the layout, it's easiest to do so in the controller, setting the ``$title_for_layout`` variable::